ickb/proposal/README.md

 In the same way the Periphery Layer, both the arbitrage bot and the market platform, could include a hardcoded fee switch, turned off at the beginning.
 This is good as it leads to a future where service maintainers are incentivized to fulfill their role for the long run and upgrade it to a DAO.

 In the beginning the service offered by the Periphery Layer will be directly managed by me.
-This could even work in the long term as it's still decentralized as anyone can arbitrage between the Inner Protocol and Periphery Layer.
-To be even more decentralized a third party could design a totally independent system to interface users and the Inner Protocol, as the latter it's already totally decentralized.
+This could even work in the long term as it's still decentralized as anyone can arbitrage between the Inner protocol and Periphery Layer.
+To be even more decentralized a third party could design a totally independent system to interface users and the Inner protocol, as the latter it's already totally decentralized.

 In the long term a DAO should take over the Periphery Layer and manage it, but this would carry a big development overhead, so it's something that can only happen at a later time.

 ## Road-Map & Incentives

-While I'm pretty independent, I'll go from learning L1 scripting to creating a complex L1 Protocol, so in all likelihood I'll need substantial support from Nervos Team, Community & Foundation.
+While I'm pretty independent, I'll go from learning L1 scripting to creating a complex L1 protocol, so in all likelihood I'll need substantial support from Nervos Team, Community & Foundation.

 ### First Month: Proof of Concept